VisDunneRight/rel-diag_mturk/README.md

 flask run
 ```

-You can also select `Run > Start Debugging` in VSCode to get an interactive debugger.
+You can also select `Run > Start Debugging` or `F5` in VSCode to get an interactive debugger.

 <http://127.0.0.1:5000/?workerId=AA&assignmentId=BB&hitId=CC>